Elemental Masters: Other forms of magic

 While psychics, wizards and elemental masters are portrayed as the more common magic users in the western world, the series also focuses on other forms of power such as the Hindu sorcerers of India and the various spirits of the world (such as the fey of England and avatars of the Hindu gods).

 Variation on fairy tale models

-Each book in the series is loosely based on a famous fairy tale.
-However, female protagonists in the books are noticeably stronger and more assertive than the fairy tale characters on which they are modeled.
+Each book in the series is loosely based on a famous fairy tale, but female protagonists in the books are noticeably stronger and more assertive than the fairy tale characters on which they are modeled.
 The Serpent's Shadow, The Gates of Sleep and Phoenix and Ashes are each based on fairy tales (Snow White, Sleeping Beauty and Cinderella, respectively) in which a girl faces the malevolence of an older and far more powerful woman, before being saved by the intervention of a Prince.
 In Lackey's novels, the equivalent character does not merely wait passively to be saved, and rather takes an active role in fighting for herself, on equal terms with the male character.
 Much of this fierce fighting takes place in astral form, when the original fairy tale female was completely passive in deep sleep or coma.